-The 2011 Horizon League Coach of the Year, Mike Avery begins his seventh year at the helm of the Crusader men’s soccer program in 2013.
+The 2011 Horizon League Coach of the Year, Mike Avery finished his 12th year at the helm of the Valpo men’s soccer program in 2018.

-Avery guided the Crusaders to a berth in the Horizon League semifinals in 2012, the third time in the last four seasons Valpo has advanced that far in the league postseason.
-Along the way, the Crusaders matched the program record for most consecutive games without a loss, as Valpo went undefeated in six consecutive games in October, four of which were Horizon League contests.
-Four Crusaders earned postseason honors from the Horizon League, highlighted by the repeat selection of Kyle Zobeck as Goalkeeper of the Year.
+Avery guided Valpo to a berth in the Horizon League semifinals in 2012, the third time in a four-season span Valpo advanced that far in the league postseason.
+Four Valpo players earned postseason honors from the Horizon League, highlighted by the repeat selection of Zobeck as Goalkeeper of the Year.

-Following the season, Zobeck was drafted in the MLS Supplemental Draft by FC Dallas, the second straight season Valpo has had a selection in the league's supplemental draft.
-He then became the first Crusader alum in program history to sign an MLS contract, inking a deal with FC Dallas.
-Meanwhile, Stefan Antonijevic signed a professional deal in the U.S. as well, joining the Fort Lauderdale Strikers of the NASL.
+Following the season, Zobeck was drafted in the MLS Supplemental Draft by FC Dallas, the second straight season Valpo had a selection in the league's supplemental draft.
+He then became the first Valpo alum in program history to sign an MLS contract, inking a deal with FC Dallas.
+Meanwhile, Antonijevic signed a professional deal in the United States as well, joining the Fort Lauderdale Strikers of the NASL.

-2011 saw Avery lead the Crusaders as they captured Valpo's first Horizon League title in any team sport, finishing the league slate with a 5-1-2 record and earning the right to host the Horizon League Championship.
+The 2011 season saw Avery lead the his team to Valpo's first Horizon League regular season title in any team sport, finishing the league slate with a 5-1-2 record and earning the right to host the Horizon League Championship.
 Avery, who guided Valpo to a 9-6-5 overall record in 2011, was named the league's Coach of the Year while coaching the Horizon League Defensive Player of the Year (Antonijevic) and Goalkeeper of the Year (Zobeck), as well as five other All-League honorees.

-Along the way, the Crusaders posted the best defensive season in program history in 2011, surrendering just 14 goals in 20 contests, including 11 shutouts.
+Along the way, Valpo posted the best defensive season in program history in 2011, surrendering just 14 goals in 20 contests, including 11 shutouts.
 Three players were named to the NSCAA All-Region teams, while Antonijevic became the first player in Valparaiso men's soccer history to be drafted by a Major League Soccer squad, as he was chosen by Sporting KC in the MLS Supplemental Draft.
-For his efforts on the sideline, Avery agreed to an extension in the summer of 2012.

 Avery arrived at Valpo from the University of Louisville, where he was the top assistant under head coach Ken Lolla in 2006.
 While with the Cardinals, he helped the program to its first Big East Conference Tournament berth.
 He also served as the program’s recruiting coordinator.

-Avery played at Westmont College in Santa Barbara, Calif. from 1986-1989 where he was a two-time honorable mention All-American and four-time All-Conference and All-Far West selection while helping lead the Warriors to three NAIA national tournament appearances.
+Avery played at Westmont College in Santa Barbara, Calif. from 1986-1989.
+He was a two-time honorable mention All-American and four-time All-Conference and All-Far West selection while helping lead the Warriors to three NAIA national tournament appearances.

 He received his degree in physical education in 1990 from Westmont and went on to play professionally both in the United States and abroad, enjoying stints with Real Santa Barbara, Askims IK (Sweden), and serving as a player-coach with the Indiana Invaders.
 Avery received his master’s degree in kinesiology from Midwestern State in 1994.